• Sign Up

 Greeley town hallGreeley was founded in 1870 and was originally called Union Colony.
 Horace Greeley, (You know, the guy who said “Go West Young Man, Go West”) editor of the New York Tribune and had one of his reporters, Nathan Meeker, visit Northern Colorado.
 In the 1869 article he wrote that he:

 “was smitten with the Rocky Mountain scenery, the energy and friendliness of its citizens, and the opportunity to inexpensively purchase or homestead fertile tracts of land in a climate renowned for its pure air, moderate temperatures and 'perpetual' sunshine.
-It is a place where a utopian community based on temperance, religion, education, agriculture, irrigation, cooperation, and family values could be rekindled.”
+It is a place where a Utopian community based on temperance, religion, education, agriculture, irrigation, cooperation, and family values could be rekindled.”

 Over 3,000 people moved to Union Colony after his article appeared.
 They re-named the “Colony” to Greeley in honor of Mr. Greeley.
 The town has grown over the years.
 Another prominent American who loved Greeley was author James Michener, who taught sociology at Colorado State Teachers College (now called the University of Northern Colorado) in the late 1930s.
 He indicated Greeley had: